-How to plan a kitchen – your step-by-step guide to the perfect space
+How to plan a kitchen – step-by-step guide to planning a perfect space

 8. Call in the professionals

-So, you’ve found your kitchen designer, chosen your layout and style and you’ve paid your deposit.
+So, you’ve found your kitchen designer, chosen your kitchen layout and style and you’ve paid your deposit.
 What happens next?
 You need to find a team to install it.

 It’s important to remember that the way your kitchen is installed can make all the difference.
 A bad fitter can make any kitchen look terrible, but a good one will ensure even inexpensive units look amazing.
 Ask friends and family for recommendations, or source a skilled person through a registered trade association, such as the FMB (Federation of Master Builders).

 It may be a simple refresh so you’ll only have the kitchen supplier and fitter to co-ordinator.
 However, if it’s a big project, then there might be builders, electricians and plumbers to consider, too.
 It’s important at this stage to get some form of project manager in hand, whether that’s yourself, your kitchen company or an architect.
-Everyone need to be clear about what needs to be done when, as delays and mistakes in kitchen planning can be costly.
+Everyone needs to be clear about what needs to be done when, as delays and mistakes in kitchen planning can be costly.

-If you’re planning a larger refit or build, you may also need Planning Permission or Building Regulations approval.
-Visit the Planning Portal (planningportal.gov.uk) for further information.

 Often your budget will dictate how much project management is needed.
-If you’re buying off the shelf from a DIY store you’d expect to have to employ and co-ordinate an variety of craftsmen including builders, plumbers and electricians.
-A number of mid-price kitchen companies provide fitting services but often you’ll have to get them to liaise with other trades for work outside their fitting remit.
+If you’re buying off the shelf from a DIY store you’d expect to have to employ and co-ordinate a variety of craftsmen including builders, plumbers and electricians.
+A number of mid-price kitchen companies provide fitting services, but often you’ll have to get them to liaise with other trades for work outside their fitting remit.
 Always check with your kitchen company at the start about which services they can and can’t provide.

 Even many bespoke companies will not undertake first-fit electrics or plumbing so you will have to co-ordinate these elements yourself.
 Some of the high-end bespoke companies do offer ‘turn key’ services, where they will co-ordinate all building plumbing and electrical work but be prepared to pay a premium for this service.

-Make your kitchen feel more coherent by subtly linking finishes – pair a timber breakfast bar with wooden stools, for instance, or upholster the seats with fabric that ties in with your splashback.
-Little details, such as cabinetry handles, can make a big difference and transform a simple white scheme.
+Make your kitchen feel more coherent by subtly linking finishes.
+Pair a timber breakfast bar with wooden stools, for instance.
+Or upholster the seats with fabric that ties in with your splashback.
+Little details, such as cabinetry handles, can make a big difference and transform a simple white kitchen idea.

+‘When choosing the style, it’s important to consider the long term.
+Decide what’s in and what will quickly go out of fashion’ advises Adrian Stoneham, MD, Stoneham Kitchens.

-Rather than buying everything from the same supplier, source furnishings and accessories from a variety of places, and mix things up to create an individual look.
-Unusual objects picked up on your travels or gorgeous vintage finds will all help to create a more homely and characterful environment.
+Rather than buying everything from the same supplier, source furnishings and accessories from a variety of places – mix things up to create an individual look.